Testing the chemical homogeneity of chemically tagged dissolved birth clusters: Introduction

+Some studies show that the level of chemical homogeneity within an open cluster is below that of state-of-the-art measurement uncertainties.
+For example, \citet{De_Silva_2006} analysed several heavy elements in dwarf stars in the Hyades and their results implied that there is little to no intrinsic scatter between cluster members. \citet{De_Silva_2007} analysed several elements in 12 red giant stars of Collinder 261 and estimated the intrinsic scatter to be $< 0.05$ dex, with these high levels of homogeneity indicating the preservation of chemical information in this cluster. \citet{pancino} analysed three red clump stars in five open clusters and found that their abundance patterns were largely close to solar, with [Fe/H] abundances indicative of chemical homogeneity.

-Some studies have found inhomogeneity in open clusters; for example, \cite{liu2} studied several elements in 16 stars in the Hyades and found that the Hyades is chemically inhomogeneous at the $0.02$ dex level. \cite{spina} studied five stars in the Pleiades and found chemical variations that they attributed to planet engulfment events and the evolution of planetary systems.
+On the other hand, some studies have found inhomogeneity in open clusters; for example, \citet{liu2} studied several elements in 16 stars in the Hyades and found that the Hyades is chemically inhomogeneous at the $0.02$ dex level. \citet{spina} studied five stars in the Pleiades and found chemical variations that they attributed to planet engulfment events and the evolution of planetary systems.